 While you may be tempted to jump on your bike and hit the road for the first time when the temperatures start to rise, it is critical to thoroughly inspect the gas tank, and consider the fuel levels and overall fuel system condition prior to a ride.
 If you did not properly drain the fuel from the tank prior to the winter months, the gasoline left in the tank can become stale and create problems with the bike’s operation.
 Old gas can make your bike ride rough and has the potential to cause serious mechanical problems.

 Are you unsure if your gas tank is ready for the spring riding season?
 It’s best to make an appointment with a professional motorcycle service center so they can check the bike for safety.

-There are just a few inches of rubber between you and the road – make sure it is in great shape for the season!
+Lastly, it is important to remember that there are just a few inches of rubber between you and the road – make sure it is in great shape for the season!
 Tires should be checked before EVERY ride; however, it is especially important to do a complete check of your tires before spring arrives.
 How is the air pressure?
 Are there any treads missing?
 Are the tires in good shape?
-There are several different types of tires for motorcycles – which one is right for you?
-Check out this article from Motorcyclist magazine for some great information on bike tires.
+There are several different types of tires for motorcycles – which one is right for you, your bike and how you plan to ride?

 These are just a few of the many things you should consider before hitting the road to make sure you are on the path to safe riding.
-We love our bike community and look forward to seeing you on the roads!
-We hope you never need us, but if you do find yourself in need of a personal injury attorney as a result of a motorcycle accident, we hope you will reach out for a free consultation to get a fighter on your side.
+We love our motorcycle community and look forward to seeing you on the roads!
+We hope you never need us, but if you do find yourself in need of a personal injury lawyer in York, PA as the result of a motorcycle accident, we hope you will reach out for a free consultation to get a fighter on your side.
 We’re proud to have served our motorcycle community for more than 40 years here in York, Gettysburg, Hanover and all of Central Pennsylvania.